Leica TL2 vs Panasonic G80

 It is notable that the G80 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TL2 does not feature such a mic input.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So how do things add up?
 Is the Leica TL2 better than the Panasonic G80 or vice versa?
 The listing below highlights the relative strengths of the two models.